-Provision for unrecoverable advances-The provision for unrecoverable advances totaled \$66.3 million for the year ended December 31, 2022, compared to \$32.2 million for the year ended December 31, 2021.
-The increase of \$34.1 million, or 106%, was primarily attributable to an increase in provision expense of \$21.0 million related to Member
+Provision for credit losses-The provision for credit losses totaled \$58.4 million for the year ended December 31, 2023, compared to \$66.3 million for the year ended December 31, 2022.
+The decrease of \$7.9 million, or 12%, was primarily attributable to an increase of \$8.8 million related to Member advances aged over 120 days and those that have become uncollectible based on information available to us, partially offset by a decrease in provision expense of \$16.7 million related to Member advances aged 120 days and under.

-The increase in provision expense related to Member advances aged over 120 days and those which have become uncollectible based on information available to us, period over period, was attributed to significant increases in average advance amounts and total advance volume from \$1,413 million to \$2,709 million for the year ended December 31, 2021 and 2022, respectively.
-All impaired advances deemed uncollectible are subsequently written-off and are a direct reduction to the allowance for unrecoverable advances.
+The increase in provision expense of \$8.8 million related to Member advances aged over 120 days and those which have become uncollectible based on information available to us, period over period, was attributed to increases in transacting members, average advance amounts from \$134 to \$152 and total advance volume from \$2,709 million to \$3,629 million for the years ended December 31, 2022 and 2023, respectively.
+All impaired advances deemed uncollectible are subsequently written-off and are a direct reduction to the allowance for credit losses.

-The increase in provision expense related to Member advances aged 120 days and under was primarily attributed to significant increases in average advance amounts and total advance volume during the last 4 months for the year ended December 31, 2022 and compared to the last four months of the year ended December 31, 2021.
-This resulted in an increase to the allowance for unrecoverable advances and corresponding higher provision for unrecoverable advances expense during the year ended December 31, 2022 as compared to December 31, 2021.
+The decrease in provision expense of \$16.7 million related to Member advances aged 120 days and under was primarily attributed to improved collections performance and lower advances outstanding, despite a 27% increase in advance volume during the last four months for the year ended December 31, 2023 compared to the last four months of the year ended December 31, 2022.
+This resulted in a decrease to the allowance for credit losses and corresponding lower provision for credit losses expense during the year ended December 31, 2023 as compared to December 31, 2022.
 We anticipate volatility in Member advances outstanding each period as they are directly correlated with the timing and volume of Member advance activity during the last 120 days prior to the end of the period.

-Throughout the year ended December 31, 2022, loss and collections experience of Member advances improved, however, historical loss and collections rates utilized in the calculation of the provision for unrecoverable advances decreased slightly when compared to historical rates used in 2021 which reflected underwriting modifications made during early 2020 in response to the onset of COVID-19.
-These underwriting modifications primarily consisted of lower advance amounts and stricter eligibility requirements.
-Any changes to our historical loss and collections experience directly affects the historical loss rates utilized in the calculation of the allowance for uncollectible advances.
-The changes in the allowance for unrecoverable advances, period over period, has a direct impact on the provision for unrecoverable advances.
+Throughout the year ended December 31, 2023, loss and collections experience of Member advances continued to improve, due primarily to underwriting modifications related to advance eligibility requirements, advance stability, new Member conversion and risk detection.
+Historical loss and collections rates utilized in the calculation of the provision for credit losses increased slightly when compared to historical rates utilized in 2022 due to improved collections performance from the underwriting modifications made in reaction to the COVID-19 pandemic.
+Any changes to our historical loss and collections experience directly affect the historical loss rates utilized in the calculation of the allowance for uncollectible advances.
+The changes in the allowance for credit losses, period over period, has a direct impact on the provision for credit losses.

-For information on the aging of Member advances and a rollforward of the allowance for unrecoverable advances, refer to the tables in Note 6 Member Cash Advances, Net in the accompanying audited consolidated financial statements of Dave included in this report.
+For information on the aging of Member advances and a roll-forward of the allowance for credit losses, refer to the tables in Note 5 Member Advances, Net in the accompanying consolidated financial statements of Dave included in this report.

-Processing and service costs-Processing and servicing costs totaled \$31.9 million for the year ended December 31, 2022, compared to \$23.5 million for the year ended December 31, 2021.
-The increase of \$8.5 million, or 36%, was primarily attributable to the increase in advance volume from approximately \$1,413 million to approximately \$2,709 million, offset by volume associated discounts and cost savings due to price reductions from our processors.
+Processing and service costs-Processing and servicing costs totaled \$28.9 million for the year ended December 31, 2023, compared to \$31.9 million for the year ended December 31, 2022.
+The decrease of \$3.0 million, or 9.5%, was primarily driven by technology enhancements made to our ExtraCash payments structure along with discounts and cost savings due to price reductions from our processors.